 Represents beneficial ownership of less than 1%.

-Percentage of total voting power represents voting power with respect to all shares of our Class A and Class B common stock, as a single class.
-The holders of our Class B common stock are entitled to 20 votes per share, and holders of our Class A common stock are entitled to one vote per share.
-See the section titled "Description of Capital Stock-Class A Common Stock and Class B Common Stock" for additional information about the voting rights of our Class A and Class B common stock.
+Percentage of total voting power represents voting power with respect to all shares of our common stock, as a single class.
+The (1) holders of our common stock are entitled to one vote per share.
+See the section titled "Description of Capital Stock-Common Stock" for additional information about the voting rights of our common stock.